tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_overview.md

 path1: /jobapis.html
 ---

 Technical writers who can write developer documentation are in high demand, especially in the Silicon Valley area.
 There are plenty of technical writers who can write documentation for graphical user interfaces but not many who can navigate the developer landscape to provide highly technical documentation for developers working in code.

-In this section of my API documentation course, I'll dive into the job market for API documentation.
+Although I briefly mentioned jobs in [The market for REST API documentation](docapis_intro_to_rest_api_doc.html), in this section of my API documentation course, I'll dive deeper into the job market for API documentation.

 {% if site.format == "web" %}
 * TOC